msaxton/evaluating-information-slides/slides.md

 * Does the source have footnotes and a bibliography?
 * Does the source follow its methodology?

+#### Bias
+* Does the author recognize their own social location?
+* Doe the citations and bibliography represent diverse viewpoints?

 ### 5 practical tips for evaluating information